Location: Remote (Scotland)

 Please submit a CV and tailored cover letter through the AAI EmployAbility online application form on our website.
 Examples of what we expect in an application can be found HERE.

 IMPORTANT – Please submit your application documents in the format of [Your full name] CV and [Your full name] CL.

 All applications must be submitted by 12 noon on the closing date.
-State A) your availability and B) relevant experience demonstrating how your skills match the specific requirements of the job description.
+State A) your availability and B) relevant experience and demonstrate how your skills match the specific requirements of the job description.

-Successful candidates must, by the start of the employment, have permission to work in the UK.
+Successful candidates must, by the start of employment, have permission to work in the UK.